Mages-Alliance/library/craft/proposals/philosophy/on_the_containment_architecture.md

 ---

-## XV.
+## XIX.
 Integration with Existing Wisdom

 This scroll harmonizes with and completes: